-- (i) during the pre-market opening and five minutes following the opening of the SGX-ST on any trading day; - (ii) if the Certificates are valueless (where the Issuer's bid price is below the minimum bid size for such securities as prescribed by the SGX-ST); - (iii) before the Relevant Stock Exchange for the Underlying Reference Index has opened and after the Relevant Stock Exchange for the Underlying Reference Index has closed on any trading day and trading in the securities constituting the Underlying Reference Index has ceased for such trading day; - (iv) when trading in the Underlying Reference Index is suspended or limited in a material way for any reason, for the avoidance of doubt, the DMM is not obliged to provide quotations for the Certificates at any time when the Underlying Reference Index is not negotiated/traded for any reason; - (v) where the Certificates are suspended from trading for any reason including, but without limitation, as a result of trading in the securities or derivatives relating to or constituting the Underlying Reference Index being suspended, trading of options or futures relating to the Underlying Reference Index on any options or futures exchanges being suspended, or options or futures generally on any options and/or futures exchanges on which options relating to the Underlying Reference Index are traded being suspended, or if the Underlying Reference Index for whatever reason is not calculated; - (vi) market disruption events, including, without limitation, any suspension of or limitation imposed on trading (including but not limited to unforeseen circumstances such as by reason of movements in price exceeding limits permitted by the SGX-ST or any act of God, war, riot, public disorder, explosion, terrorism or otherwise) in securities or derivatives relating to or constituting the Underlying Reference Index, options or futures relating to the Underlying Reference Index on any options or futures exchanges or options or futures generally on any options and/or futures exchanges on which options relating to the Underlying Reference Index are traded; - (vii) where the Issuer or the DMM faces technical problems affecting the ability of the DMM to provide bids and offer quotations;
+- (i) during the pre-market opening and five minutes following the opening of the SGX-ST on any trading day; - (ii) if the Certificates are valueless (where the Issuer's bid price is below the minimum bid size for such securities as prescribed by the SGX-ST); - (iii) before the Relevant Stock Exchange for the Index has opened and after the Relevant Stock Exchange for the Index has closed on any trading day and trading in the securities constituting the Index has ceased for such trading day; - (iv) when trading in the Index is suspended or limited in a material way for any reason, for the avoidance of doubt, the DMM is not obliged to provide quotations for the Certificates at any time when the Index is not negotiated/traded for any reason; - (v) where the Certificates are suspended from trading for any reason including, but without limitation, as a result of trading in the securities or derivatives relating to or constituting the Index being suspended, trading of options or futures relating to the Index on any options or futures exchanges being suspended, or options or futures generally on any options and/or futures exchanges on which options relating to the Index are traded being suspended, or if the Index for whatever reason is not calculated; - (vi) market disruption events, including, without limitation, (i) any suspension of or limitation imposed on trading (including but not limited to unforeseen circumstances such as by reason of movements in price exceeding limits permitted by the SGX-ST or any act of God, war, riot, public disorder, explosion, terrorism or otherwise) in securities or derivatives relating to or constituting the Index, options or futures relating to the Index on any options or futures exchanges or options or futures generally on any options and/or futures exchanges on which options relating to the Index are traded and (ii) any failure from the Index Sponsor to compute, publish and disseminate the level of the Index or the PR Index or material limitation to access the level of the PR Index or Index; - (vii) where the Issuer or the DMM faces technical problems affecting the ability of the DMM to provide bids and offer quotations; - (viii) where the ability of the Issuer to source a hedge or unwind an existing hedge, as determined by the Issuer in good faith, is materially affected by the prevailing market conditions, and the

-- (viii) where the ability of the Issuer to source a hedge or unwind an existing hedge, as determined by the Issuer in good faith, is materially affected by the prevailing market conditions, and the Issuer informs the SGX-ST of its inability to do so as soon as practicable; - (ix) in cases where the Issuer has no Certificates to sell, then the DMM will only provide the bid price; - (x) if the stock market experiences exceptional price movement and volatility; - (xi) when it is a public holiday in Singapore and/or the SGX-ST is not open for dealings; and - (xii) during the suspension of trading of Certificates after an Air Bag Mechanism has been triggered.
+- Issuer informs the SGX-ST of its inability to do so as soon as practicable; - (ix) in cases where the Issuer has no Certificates to sell, then the DMM will only provide the bid price; - (x) if the stock market experiences exceptional price movement and volatility; - (xi) when it is a public holiday in Singapore and/or Hong Kong and/or the SGX-ST and/or the HKEX are not open for dealings; and - (xii) during the suspension of trading of Certificates after an Air Bag Mechanism has been triggered.

-The last trading day on which the DMM will provide competitive quotations for the Certificates would be the fifth Business Day immediately preceding the Expiry Date.
+The last trading day on which the DMM will provide competitive quotations for the Certificates would be the fifth Exchange Business Day immediately preceding the Expiry Date.